Kristina-Sakayeva/elephant-reproduction/README.md

 - [`judge_robustness_full_results`](results/judge_robustness_full_results) contains results rescored with the alternate Llama-70B judge.
 Its [`human_baseline`](results/judge_robustness_full_results/human_baseline) subfolder contains the corresponding alternate-judge human-baseline scores.

 Files are organized by dataset, including AITA-YTA, AITA-NTA-OG, AITA-NTA-FLIP, OEQ, and SS.
 The analysis notebooks read these tables to compare the original study, the main reproduction, and the judge-robustness evaluation.

+**Dataset naming note:** SS and ALP refer to the same dataset.
+The original paper used both names; consistent with that convention, we refer to the dataset as **ALP** in our paper and as **SS** throughout this repository.

+## Citation of the Reproduced Work

+Myra Cheng, Sunny Yu, Cinoo Lee, Pranav Khadpe, Lujain Ibrahim, and Dan Jurafsky.
+“ELEPHANT: Measuring and Understanding Social Sycophancy in LLMs.”
+In *Proceedings of the International Conference on Learning Representations (ICLR)*, 2026b. [arXiv:2505.13995](https://arxiv.org/abs/2505.13995).